jonathankellyva/vdc-helper/README.md

   On Mac, hold Command and click on the script.
   On Windows, hold the Windows key and click on the script.
   On mobile, long press on the script.
+  There is also an Edit link next to the Sample Script header.
   Edits are saved across page loads, but you can restore the original text with the Reset button.

+* You can click the Copy link next to the Sample Script to copy it to the clipboard.

 * Show the total number of words in the Sample Script.
   When selecting any words in the script, also show the number of selected words.